-Thinking about your child’s mental health may have been on your mind more than ever this past year!
+Thinking about your children’s mental health may have been on your mind more than ever this past year!
 What used to be a one-on-one chat between a parent and doctor has become a global conversation.

 So, what can we do about it?